 Dietrich Bonhoeffer is one of the most respected Christian figures of the 20th century.
 But it would not be surprising that his legacy is debated.
 Bonhoeffer’s works span 16 volumes in the complete works.
-Those complete works include letters, books, fiction, sermons, academic papers and more.
-It is unsurprising in the breadth of his work over time that there significant changes in thought, even in his short life.
+Those complete works include letters, books, fiction, sermons, academic papers, and more.
+It is unsurprising in the breadth of his work over time that there were significant changes in thought, even in his short life.

 What may be surprising for many is how recent the interest in Bonhoeffer is.
 There is a good chapter by Timothy Larson in Bonhoeffer, Christ and Culture that traces Evangelical reception to Bonhoeffer.
 And Martin Marty’s biography of the book Letters and Papers from Prison has a long section that traces the history of how Bonhoeffer was received as well.

-There is special and extensive critique of Eric Metaxas and his biography.
+There is a special and extensive critique of Eric Metaxas and his biography.
 Metaxas is not a historian or theologian.
 While Haynes notes the value in Metaxas bringing more attention to Bonhoeffer, Haynes has almost nothing positive to say about the quality of Metaxas’ work.
-I am far from a Bonhoeffer scholar and at the time I first read Bonhoeffer, Pastor, Martyr, Prophet, Spy, I noticed at least a half dozen mistakes.
+I am far from a Bonhoeffer scholar, and at the time I first read Bonhoeffer, Pastor, Martyr, Prophet, Spy, I noticed at least a half dozen mistakes.
 Haynes notes far more.

-While Haynes is very critical of Metaxas and others bad use of Bonhoeffer, he is not unreasonable in expecting that subjects of biographies be treated accurately.
+While Haynes is very critical of Metaxas and others’ harmful use of Bonhoeffer, he is not unreasonable in expecting that subjects of biographies be treated accurately.
 As I was reading, I was reminded of Bradley Wright’s Christians are Hate Filled Hypocrites and Other Lies You’ve Been Told.
 Both are attempting to correct Christians that badly use data/history.
 Many Christians that are using data/history badly are justifying the bad use because of their good intentions.
 Wright talks about pastors trying to prove the importance of their subjects in their preaching by searching for the worst statistics they can find instead of accurately presenting data.
-Haynes’ point about Metaxas bad use of history and his ignorance of Bonhoeffer’s theology and historical context is that even if Metaxas had good intentions, the bad history still is bad history.
+Haynes’ point about Metaxas’ lousy use of history and his ignorance of Bonhoeffer’s theology and historical context is that even if Metaxas had good intentions, the bad history still is bad history.